cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 }
 ```

-The visualization that is returned by Stardog Studio is below.
+The visualisation that is returned by Stardog Studio is below.

 <img src="{{site.baseurl}}/assets/images/construct_baeth_1.png" />